psyzed/MEAN-Powered-BlogSite/README.md

 Instructions
 1. Clone the repo to your local machine.
 2. Install all dependencies.
-3. Serve locally the Angular SPA but running the command ng serve.
+3. Serve locally the Angular SPA by running the command ng serve.
-4. Open a second terminal and run 'npm run start:server' to spin up the locally the nodeJS server.
+4. Open a second terminal and run 'npm run start:server' to spin up locally the nodeJS server.
 5. Thank you for trying out my app.